-Classes meet live once a week on Tuesdays from 4:00 pm to 5:00 pm for 55 minutes and are recorded.
+Classes meet live once a week for 55 minutes and are recorded.
 A recording of the class will be posted within 24 hours of the class meeting.

-Each week an Assignments and Guided Notes document will be posted on the course website.
+Each week assignments and a guided notes document will be posted on the course website.
 Students will be required to read the text and complete and submit the guided notes.
 They may also, depending on the topic, be asked to complete a lab (virtual or hands-on or both) and/or activity.
 Separate postings and submission links will be posted for all additional activities and labs.

-Students should expect to spend 3-5 hours a week on this class.
+Students should expect to spend 2 – 3.5 hours on Biology (Pre-AP/Advanced – option 2).
 In general, students will complete one chapter/week.
 Students will write at least two formal lab reports.
 No formal papers are required.

 Who should enroll?

 Prerequisite – biology or related coursework.
 This course is suggested for students interested in majoring in science or medical-related fields.
 Students in grades 11 – 12 are welcome to enroll – no application is necessary.
 Enrollment of advanced 9th and 10th grade students will be considered – contact me via email.

 - High speed, broadband Internet

 - Sound card and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures